Predestination and Human Responsibility

 If we had any doubt about the meaning of being “chosen by God,” we are now told that God chose us before the foundation of the world.
 Ephesians tells us that God’s act of choosing occurred before the world was created.

-The names of the chosen or the elect were recorded in the Book of Life before the world was created (Rev. 13:8; 17:8).
+The names of the chosen or the elect were recorded in the Book of Life before the world was created (Revelation 13:8; 17:8).
 When did God select the chosen ones for salvation?
 The answer is before you were conceived in your mother’s womb.
 Before you did right or wrong.
 Before you committed any evil or good act.

 So Paul was eager to spread the good news about Jesus Christ so that these chosen ones could respond in faith because he did not know who they were, but he wanted to get the good news to them.